DivyaPariti/agentic-risk-register-ai/README.md

 - [ ] Sample data collection underway
 - [ ] Notion workspace set up for task tracking

-## 🤝 Contributors
-Add yourself in the Contributors section below as you contribute!

 ## 📜 License
 This is a private research project under PMI Ireland AI Innovation Hub.
 Use by permission only.